Print Edition - 2015-05-16 | Main News

 DoE seeks Rs 4b to run schools

-May 15, 2015-The Department of Education (DoE) has sought Rs4 billion from the government for the temporary arrangement of classes in earthquake-hit public schools.
+The Department of Education (DoE) has sought Rs4 billion from the government for the temporary arrangement of classes in earthquake-hit public schools.

 The quake on April 25, followed by strong aftershocks, destroyed at least 15,100 classrooms of around 6,000 schools in 45 districts.
 The DoE has said that in order to resume the classes from May 29, cash should be released immediately so that Temporary Learning Centres (TLC) can be set up on time.